Hevy Coach

 First, this knowledge allows you to build better workout plans for your clients, ensuring that each body part gets trained correctly.
 This leads to more balanced development and a lower risk of muscle or strength imbalances.

-Second, it helps you monitor clients more effectively when coaching them in person or reviewing technique videos.
+Second, it helps you monitor clients more effectively when coaching them in person or reviewing technique videos––for example, is the person retracting their shoulder blades correctly?
 Most coaches can catch major training mistakes, but it takes a trained eye to spot small inefficiencies that can affect balance, force output, and long-term results.

 For coaches interested in learning more about biomechanics without pursuing an advanced degree, viable options include: